IRS Lien Discharge

 Remove Tax Liens With the Tax Lawyers at Pearson Butler

 Pearson Butler has helped hundreds of hardworking business owners resolve their tax problems and remove all IRS liens from their properties.
-The firm’s tax attorneys have decades of experience helping businesses across the state resolve their tax debt issues, working from offices in South Jordan, Bountiful, and Utah County to better serve you.
+The firm’s tax attorneys have decades of experience helping businesses across the state resolve their tax debt issues, working from offices in South Jordan and Bountiful to better serve you.

 If your company owes taxes, the IRS can make a legal claim to its property, in the form of a lien.
 This may apply if the following conditions are met: